May Sayegh

 May Musa Sayegh (مي الصايغ; 1940 – 5 February 2023), also spelled Mai Sayegh, was a Palestinian poet, feminist, political activist, and writer.

 Early life

 Sayegh was born in 1940 in Gaza city in Mandatory Palestine.
 She received a bachelor's degree in philosophy and sociology from the Cairo University.
-In 1954, she headed the women's section of the Ba'th Party.
+In 1954, she headed the women's section of the Ba'ath Party.
 In the aftermath of the Six Day War in 1967 and the occupation of the Gaza Strip, she fled Gaza and settled in Beirut.

 Career

 Sayegh was the secretary-general of the Palestine Liberation Organization's (PLO) Women's Union from 1976 to 1986, and a member of the Palestine National Council (PNC).
 The General Union of Palestinian Women was itself formed in 1965 as a result of a PNC decision in 1964.
 She was a speaker at the 1980 United Nations Women's Conference in Copenhagen where she received "thunderous applause" for her speech on promoting peace, equality and development.
 She stated that the results of the conference were a success not only for Palestinians but "for all peoples fighting against racism, exploitation and foreign rule".